OVMA Awards Program

 OVMA award winners have demonstrated a wide range of outstanding work in their communities.
 Whether it’s volunteering for committees or associations, engaging in volunteer work at home or abroad, or working to improve animal welfare in the province, OVMA’s award winners are improving the veterinary profession for the better each and every day.
 Since the OVMA Awards Program was established in 1986, more than 100 individuals have been recognized with one of OVMA’s prestigious awards (see a list of past award winners).

-Do you know an outstanding veterinarian?
+Do you know a veterinarian who's gone above and beyond?
 Nominate them for an OVMA Award!

 How to submit a nomination

 - Choose an award category that best suits your proposed candidate.

 - Compile your supporting materials (biography, supporting letters, newspaper articles, etc.*).

 - Complete the online nomination form and attach your supporting materials.

 - The deadline to submit a nomination for the 2024 OVMA Awards is Oct.
 1, 2023.
 If you have questions about the awards, contact Sabrina Silveira at firstname.lastname@example.org.

 * Be sure to include biographical information about your nominee, as this will serve as the basis of the award nomination and presentation.

 OUTSTANDING VETERINARIAN AWARD